heyjva/support/content/src/cloud/features/amazon-alexa.md

 ## Prerequisites

-- To use this integration, you need to have an Amazon Alexa enabled device like the Amazon Echo.
+- To use this integration, you need to have an Amazon Alexa enabled device.
+For example, a device from the Amazon Echo series.

 - **Note**: The procedure below applies to Home Assistant version 2023.5 and later.
   - If you are running an older version, Amazon Alexa is located under [**Home Assistant Cloud**](https://my.home-assistant.io/redirect/cloud/).